cheqd/cheqd-node/docs/how-to-deploy-genesis-network.md

 # Deploy genesis network

-This document describes in details how to configure a genesis (first) validator node.
+This document describes in details how to configure a genesis network with any amount of particiatns.

-Here we assume (for simplicity) that the genesis block consists of a single node only.
-Please note that nothing prevents you from adding more nodes to the genesis file by adapting the instructions accordingly.

 ### Hardware requirements
 Minimal: